You are here

-Exposure science studies how people (we) contact and absorb physical, chemical, biological and other stressors in general environments and workplaces.
-The role of exposure assessment in epidemiology is to quantify specific exposure agents and their distribution related to mortality/morbidity in specified populations (community, city, state, country, etc.).
+Exposure science examines the ways in which individuals encounter and are exposed to physical, chemical, biological and other stressors in both general environments and workplaces.
+Within epidemiology, exposure assessment is crucial to identify specific exposure agents and determine their impact on mortality/morbidity across varying populations—be it a community, city, state or country.

 The Human Exposure Assessment Lab (HEAL) is dedicated to precisely measuring the exposure of populations to both chemical and non-chemical stressors across time and space, as well as discerning the subsequent effects on health.
 Furthermore, HEAL is committed to devising and enacting evidence-driven interventions aimed at mitigating these exposures, particularly among at-risk populations in Philadelphia, the US and beyond.

 The ELSA study is a community-engaged project to characterize individual, work-related and neighborhood-level determinants of longitudinally-measured total personal air exposure to a suite of volatile organic compounds (VOCs) among an overburdened group of Hispanic women in San Antonio, Texas, and to understand the impact of these exposures on biomarkers of early respiratory health effects.
 The ELSA team is born from a collaboration between multi-disciplinary researchers at the Temple University, UTHealth School of Public Health, Baylor College of Medicine, and the University of Texas Health Science Center at San Antonio.